Satan Was a Lady (1975 film)

 Satan Was a Lady is an American 1975 hardcore pornographic film, produced and directed by Doris Wishman, and starring Bree Anthony, Tony Richards, Annie Sprinkle and Bobby Astyr.

 The film was rated X in the United States, the first of Wishman's films to be considered "full-fledged pornography".
 Wishman, however, refused to direct the pornographic scenes herself.
 She worked on the film under pseudonym.
 Wishman was also said to have "later disowned" the film.
-The film remains Wishman's only hardcore pornographic fim with Come With Me My Love (1976).
+The film remains Wishman's only hardcore pornographic film with Come With Me My Love (1976).

 Wishman's 2001 film of the same title is not a remake.

 Synopsis

 Claudia and Victor are engaged to be married.
 Claudia's sister, Terry, has affairs with both Victor and Bobby while Victor maintains another relationship on the side (C. J. Laing).
 Victor dies.

 Meanwhile, Ada– Terry's mother and Claudia's stepmother – schemes to cheat Claudia out of her inheritance.
 In the end, the entire plot is revealed through Victor, who comes back as a ghost.